ACTION ALERT ON NATIONAL IMMUNIZATION FUNDING

 Background

-This month, Representative Nikki Budzinski (D-IL) sent messages to every Democratic member of the United States House of Representatives asking them to sign a “Dear Colleague” letter addressed to the Appropriations Committees to demonstrate their support for allocating $1.13 billion to the National Immunization Program at the Centers for Disease Control and Prevention (CDC) — known as the “Section 317” program.
-The more representatives who sign on to the letters, the better the chance that the Section 317 program will receive increased funding in the fiscal year 2027 (FY27) budget.
-The deadline for representatives to sign Rep. Budzinski’s letter is March 18th by 5 pm ET.
+This month, Senator Jack Reed (D-RI) sent a message to every Democratic member of the United States Senate asking them to sign a “Dear Colleague” letter addressed to the Appropriations Committees to demonstrate their support for allocating $1.13 billion to the National Immunization Program at the Centers for Disease Control and Prevention (CDC) — known as the “Section 317” program.
+The more senators who sign on to the letters, the better the chance that the Section 317 program will receive increased funding in the fiscal year 2027 (FY27) budget.

 Action Needed

-1. Call or email your representative to sign on to Rep. Budzinski’s (D-IL) letter requesting $1.13 billion in funding for the Section 317 Immunization program in the FY27 Labor-HHS appropriations bill.
+1. Call or email your senators to ask them to sign on to Sen. Reed’s (D-RI) letter requesting $1.13 billion in funding for the Section 317 Immunization program in the FY27 Labor-HHS appropriations bill.

 2. In your message, give an example of why your state needs additional funding for vaccine program operations and infrastructure, and vaccine purchases.
 Sample talking points are included below.